Insomnia means you have difficulty falling asleep or staying asleep or have poor sleep quality. Some health conditions can contribute to insomnia.

 - keeping electronic devices out of the bedroom

-You can also speak to your doctor about medications that may help.
+You can also speak with a doctor about medications that may help.

 CBT-I is a form of therapy to help you